-Call For Nominations
+Call for Nominations

 Nominations may be submitted by anyone at any time and are kept in strict confidence.
 Not all nominations received will be considered by the jury.
 Nominations should be addressed to the ULI J.C.
 Nichols Prize jury, with a letter stating the reasons that this individual should be considered for the award.

 The Urban Land Institute is a nonprofit education and research institute supported by its members.
 Its mission is to provide leadership in the responsible use of land and in creating and sustaining thriving communities worldwide.
-Established in 1936, the Institute now has members in 95 countries worldwide, representing the entire spectrum of land use and real estate development disciplines working in private enterprise and public service.
+Established in 1936, the Institute has members in 95 countries worldwide representing the entire spectrum of land use and real estate development disciplines working in private enterprise and public service.

 The Urban Land Institute invites the submission of nominations for the 2014 J.C.
 Nichols Prize for Visionaries in Urban Development until February 28, 2015.